dofusdude/dofusdude-js/docs/EquipmentApi.md

-  'filterTypeName': "Sword", // String | only results with the translated type name 'filterMinLevel': 10, // Number | only results which level is equal or above this value 'filterMaxLevel': 60, // Number | only results which level is equal or below this value 'acceptEncoding': "acceptEncoding_example" // String | optional compression for saving bandwidth };
+  'filterTypeName': "Sword", // String | only results with the translated type name 'filterMinLevel': 10, // Number | only results which level is equal or above this value 'filterMaxLevel': 60, // Number | only results which level is equal or below this value 'acceptEncoding': "acceptEncoding_example", // String | optional compression for saving bandwidth 'filterTypeEnum': ["null"] // [String] | multi-filter results with the english type name.
+Add with \"wood\" or \"+wood\" and exclude with \"-wood\".
+};
 apiInstance.getAllItemsEquipmentList(language, game, opts, (error, data, response) => {
   if (error) {